rickomax/unity-physics-5/README.md

 - PhysX actor transforms are independent from Unity transforms
 - To modify rigidbodies position/rotation use the rigidbody `position` and `rotation` properties

-Additional behavior:

-- Can be made static via `physicsStatic`
-- Can be made kinematic via `isKinematic`

 ---